-Fall X
+D3 Fall X

-Winter
+D3 Winter

-Spring X
+D3 Spring X

-Summer X
+D3 Summer X

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

+DJ Indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript

-D5 College transcript(s) Х
+D5 College transcript(s) X

-D5 Essay or personal statement х
+D5 Essay or personal

+statement

-D5 Interview Х
+D5 Interview

-D5 Standardized test scores Х
+D5 Standardized test scores

-D5 Statement of good standing from prior institution(s) х
+D5 Statement of good

+standing from prior institution(s)

+' '